-You will find Ordrupgaard in scenic, peaceful surroundings just 10 km north of Copenhagen.
+You will find Ordrupgaard in scenic, peaceful surroundings just 10 km north of Copenhagen, Denmark.
 The museum offers a unique array of world-class art, design and architecture.
-The park has art to enjoy, too.
+And the park has art to enjoy, too.

 Monet, Degas, Gauguin – and Hammershøi